See What We’ve Planted, Built and Brought to Life.

 Serene Asian-Inspired Garden Design

-Colors are brighter against a black fence.
+Portland, OR cottage style garden.
+Colors always pop against a black fence.

-Parking Strip Planting Bed, Portland, OR | Vibrant Colors!
-A colorful parking strip planting bed of ajuga, iberis, euphorbia, and tulip bulb a glorious sight after a long winter!
+Parking Strip Planting Bed, Portland, Oregon | Vibrant Colors!
+A colorful parking strip planting bed of ajuga, iberis, euphorbia, and tulips— a glorious sight after a long winter!

-Before & After Design, Portland, Oregon | Before: Old rusty shed and diseased apple tree, and old weedy grass.
-After: Removed shed and apple tree.
+Before & After Design, Portland, Oregon | Before Left: Old rusty shed and diseased apple tree, and old weedy grass.
+After Right: Removed shed and apple tree.
 Designed and built beautiful pathways and planting beds.

-Summer Perennial Garden Bed, Portland, OR | Planting berm of agapanthus, hakonechola grasses, cotinus, and edgeworthia.
+Summer Perennial Garden Bed, Portland, Oregon.
+A planting berm of agapanthus, hakonechola grasses, cotinus, and edgeworthia.

 Summertime Blooms!
-Portland, OR | Dahlias, roses, agapanthus, & phormium.
+Portland, Oregon | Dahlias, roses, agapanthus, & phormium.